kbaltrinic/http-backend-proxy/README.md

 npm test
 ```

-This script will start the Karma test runner to execute the unit tests.
-Moreover, Karma will sit and
+This script will start the Jasmine-Node test runner to execute the unit tests.
-watch the source and test files for changes and then re-run the tests whenever any of them change.
-This is the recommended strategy; if you unit tests are being run every time you save a file then
-you receive instant feedback on any changes that break the expected code functionality.

-You can also ask Karma to do a single run of the tests and then exit.
-This is useful if you want to
-check that a particular version of the code is operating as expected.
-The project contains a
-predefined script to do this:
+If you are actually doing development work on the proxy itself (Thank you!) and want to run the tests continuously as you work, use the following command line.
+This will watch both the `test/unit` and `test/lib` directories.

 ```
-npm run test-single-run
+npm run test-watch
 ```